arthurshime3/9357/ReadMe.md

   * User can register a new account using email address
     * User can log in with their email address
     * User can log out of the system
-  * User can input person physiological data to create person, unique meal plans
+  * User can input personal physiological data to create personal, unique meal plans
-    * User's data is stored in a secure database
-    * Database created with MongoDB
+    * User's data is stored in a secure database created with MongoDB
     * Spoonacular API has provided the system with meal data
   * Perfected an algorithm to create a curated meal plan based on user inputs
   * Created PDF export documents for meal plans and grocery list